 A fanciful mark is an easy one to protect.
-The United States Patent and Trademark Office (“USPTO”) says, “[f]anciful marks comprise terms that have been invented for the sole purpose of functioning as a trademark of service mark.
-Such marks comprise that re either unknown in the language (e.g. Pepsi, Kodak, and Exxon) or are completely out of common usage (e.g. Flivver).”
+The United States Patent and Trademark Office (“USPTO”) says, “[f]anciful marks comprise terms that have been invented for the sole purpose of functioning as a trademark or service mark.
+Such marks comprise that are either unknown in the language (e.g. Pepsi, Kodak, and Exxon) or are completely out of common usage (e.g. Flivver).”

-Stated another way, if you made up the word, then its “fanciful.”
+Stated another way, if you made up the word, then it is “fanciful.”
 Along with the examples that the USPTO gave, another great one is “Ikea” which is the initials of the company’s founder plus to first letters of the town he grew up in.

 Arbitrary marks are also inherently distinctive.
-An arbitrary mark is a usual word, but is used in a way to make the mark meaningless.
+An arbitrary mark is a usual word but is used in a way to make the mark meaningless.
 The best example of this is Apple Computers.
-Apple is obviously a common word, but really has nothing to do computers.
+Apple is obviously a common word, but really has nothing to do with computers.
 This “meaninglessness” is what makes arbitrary marks strong.
-Jaguar used for cars and Camel for cigarettes are another examples of arbitrary marks.
+Jaguar used for cars and Camel for cigarettes are other examples of arbitrary marks.